Paris Underground (film): Plot

 asks for his help in getting Gray out.

 Following Andre's instructions, they contact Tissier, a baker.
 By bad luck, a German patrol happens by, and Emmy is taken in for questioning.
 After seeing Gray off, Kitty goes back to see what she can do for her friend.
-To her surprise, she find Emmy at Tessier's place.
+To her surprise, she finds Emmy at Tissier's place.

 Kitty is persuaded to help others escape with them.
 Emmy reluctantly decides to get involved too, just to keep Kitty out of trouble.
 They contact Father Dominique.
 Expecting to sneak one man into unoccupied France, they are surprised to find the priest hiding about a dozen in his crypt.
 The women take two with them, but when they reach Tissier's bakery, they learn that he has been shot.
 When they discover that the local cemetery is across the border, Kitty decides to use a funeral to get the men.
 The undertaker, however, informs them that the Germans are on guard against such attempts.
 However, he expects the aged Marquise de Montigny to pass away soon; when she does, the undertaker is glad to be able to give the worthy, yet poverty-stricken woman a lavish funeral procession, with the soldiers disguised as mourners.
 At the last moment, Kitty and Emmy decide to go back to continue smuggling.

 By 1942, the occupying Germans are frustrated that so many Allied soldiers are eluding them.
 Von Weber comes up with a plan to destroy the smuggling network.
 He arranges for a fake Allied pilot to be "shot down".
 The man is brought to Emmy's antique shop hidden inside a chest.
 She is warned, but he becomes suspicious and pulls a gun and calls the Gestapo.
 She is able to strike him on the head (fatally) with a candlestick when he is distracted.
 However, too much is overheard over the phone, and the Germans, led by von Weber, come for them; Andre is there as well, back from England on a mission for the Free French.
 Emmy is captured, but the others evade the first sweep, hiding in the basement.
 When they overhear that von Weber will not stop searching, utterly convinced Kitty is still in the building, she knocks Andre out and gives herself up to save him.

 They survive to be liberated by the Allies, though Emmy is so unhinged by her ordeal that she at first does not even recognize her friend.